 Walk up and down stairs slowly.
 Walk each day.
 Start slowly with 5-minute walks 3 or 4 times a day.
 Slowly increase the length of your walks.

-You may start sexual activity after 6 weeks.
-Ask your doctor when it will be ok to start.
+You may start sexual intercourse after 6 weeks.
+Ask your provider when it will be OK to start.